is your Back really OUt?

-We will obtain a full history, examine your spine and, if necessary, arrange for x-rays, MRI’s or CT Scans to get an accurate diagnosis.
+We will do an accurate history, examination and if necessary arrange for x-rays, MRI’s or CT Scans to get a diagnosis.

-What can I do to prevent my back ‘’going out”’?
+What can I do to prevent my back ‘’going out” in the future?

-There are many things you can do to prevent re-injuring your spine:
+There are many things that you can do to prevent re-injuring your spine:

 - Restore your spinal function and strength with chiropractic care